 Chronic physical and behavioral health conditions in children and youth, including use of opiates and other substances, drive significant morbidity, health care utilization, and premature death.
 The current child health care system has challenges in identifying and addressing risk factors for complex physical and behavioral health conditions, because the earliest signs of a problem may present outside of clinical care—such as behavioral problems in schools, or chaotic family situations known to child welfare and foster care programs.
 Although a variety of federal, state, and local services exist to support children’s health, limited information sharing and differing eligibility and enrollment processes may create barriers to putting children and families at the center of their care.

 The goals of the InCK Model are to improve child health, reduce avoidable inpatient stays and out of home placement, and create sustainable Alternative Payment Models (APMs).
-The InCK Model will support states and local providers to conduct early identification and treatment of children with health-related needs across settings.
-Participants will be required to integrate care coordination and case management across physical and behavioral health and other local service providers to provide child-and family-centered care.
-Finally, through the APM that is developed under this model, states and local providers will share accountability for cost and outcomes.
+The InCK Model supports states and local providers to conduct early identification and treatment of children with health-related needs across settings.
+Participants are required to integrate care coordination and case management across physical and behavioral health and other local service providers to provide child-and family-centered care.
+Finally, through the APM that is developed under this model (launching in January, 2023), states and local providers will share accountability for cost and outcomes.
 These interventions are designed to increase behavioral health access, respond to the opioid epidemic and positively impact the health of the next generation.

 Early identification and treatment of children with multiple physical, behavioral, or other health-related needs and risk factors through population-level engagement in assessment and risk stratification.